microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 This suboptimally-named field is actually a comma delimited list of subnets to potentially use as the default for the node.

 What value does it have as a list, when the setting is intended what to use for the default subnet?
 One would reasonably assume they can only default to one setting!
 - It allows the customer to scale outward more naturally to use multiple subnets with a single VN2 configuration.
-The virutal node code is configured to distribute itself so each individual node replica brought up will pick the least used subnet (with a very niave implementation, but which should still get us decent spread).
+The virutal node code is configured to distribute itself so each individual node replica brought up will pick the least used subnet (with a very naive implementation, but which should still get us decent spread).
 This "default" subnet it picks will be used for pods which do not have a [subnet override](/Docs/PodCustomizations.md#using-virtual-nodes-with-multiple-subnets), AND like most node settings will also be used by the Node's Standby Pool for its configuration, if it is enabled.

 What values can be in this list?
 Each value can either be a subnet name OR a subnet resource ID
 - If subnet name(s) are provided, they will be used assuming that they are within the AKS VNET.